bikram320/ServiceHub/README.md

 ## 🙌 Acknowledgements

-Thanks to my contributors who worked and inspired this project.
+Thanks to my contributors who worked in and inspired this project.

 # 🤝 Team members
 * Bikram Bk (bikram320)